syhpoon/xyzcmd/doc/user/configs.rst

 +++++++++++++++
 In general, shortcut will contain two keys: modifier (like META or CTRL) and the regular key.
-As only widget receives such a combination, it tries to search among defined shortcuts to determine what the action to fire.
+As only widget receives such a combination, it tries to search among defined shortcuts to determine what action to fire.
 But we can tell |XYZ| not to immediately look for action by providing a ``chain key``, which will indicate beginning of multiple shortcuts combination treated as single one.